You are here

 - creating new jobs in renewable energy industries

-- for solar PV and solar thermal: which way your roof faces
+- Solar PV and solar thermal depends on the way your roof faces.

-- for solar thermal, heat pumps and biomass: space inside and outside
+- Solar thermal, heat pumps and biomass require space inside and outside.

-Most people want to save money and reduce their emissions, and it is becoming more possible to achieve both.
-There can also be other factors that might influence your choice.
+This will influence which technology is most appropriate for you.
+Many people want to save money and reduce their emissions, and it is becoming more possible to achieve both.
+Other factors can have an impact, for example:

-- If you need to replace your boiler or central heating system anyway, installing a new biomass boiler or heat pump becomes more cost-effective.
+- If you need to replace your boiler or central heating system, installing a new biomass boiler or heat pump becomes more cost-effective.

-- If you want to save the most carbon dioxide, consider wood-fuelled heating, a large wind turbine or a large solar PV system.
+- If your priority is to save carbon dioxide, consider wood-fuelled heating, a large wind turbine or a large solar PV system.